maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 #### Variations:

-Sinclair BASICs use `CODE` instead of `ASC`, which is further confused by the fact that the ZX machines do not use ASCII.
+Sinclair BASICs use `CODE` instead of `ASC`, which is further confused by the fact that the ZX machines do not use ASCII. `CODE` is not currently supported.

 BASIC-PLUS on the DEC-10 uses `ASCII`.

+Acorn Atom BASIC used `CH`, for character.

 MAXBASIC allowed a second parameter, a length, which returned a series of values, up to that many characters in the string.

 Enterprise IS-BASIC uses `ORD` for no obvious reason.

+#### Availability:

+`ASCII` was added in 2.0.0.

 <!-- TOC --><a name="chraexp"></a>
 ### `CHR$`(*aexp*)